CodeYourFuture/curriculum/content/js2/blocks/median/index.md

 We calculate the median of a list of numbers by finding the middle value in the list.

-Let's start with a test to check the **return value** of `calculateMedian` given an array of numbers.
+Let's start with a test to check the **return value** of `calculateMedian` given an ordered list of numbers.

 ```js
 test("calculates the median of a list of odd length", function () {